openownership/data-standard/docs/standard/modelling/identifiers.rst

 See this :ref:`example data <examples-plc>` for a valid use of MICs.

-Two properties in an Entity Statement’s :ref:`Securities Listing <schema-securities-listing>` object identify where a security is traded: the ``operatingMarketIdentifierCode`` of the operating market plus a ``marketIdentifierCode``.
+Two properties in an Entity Statement’s :ref:`Securities Listing <schema-securities-listing>` object identify where a security is traded: the ``operatingMarketIdentifierCode`` of the operating market and the ``marketIdentifierCode``.
 The ``marketIdentifierCode`` SHOULD be the same as the ``operatingMarketIdentifierCode`` if the security is traded on a main exchange.
 The ``marketIdentifierCode`` will differ where a security is traded on a segment of an exchange.

 MICs are standardised, issued and maintained by SWIFT as `ISO 10383 <https://www.iso20022.org/market-identifier-codes>`_.
 The specification of ``operatingMarketIdentifierCode`` and ``marketIdentifierCode`` is part of the ISO standard.